Evan Cole

 email@evancole.be

-I’m curious how we can more efficiently translate research in computing education to open tools, content and practices:
+I’m curious how we can translate research in computing education to open tools, content and practices:

-→ How can we balance speed and rigor in research to best serve learners and educators?
+→ How can we balance speed and rigor to best serve learners and educators?

 Open Education